AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 The Transformer model is a state-of-the-art neural network architecture designed for sequence-to-sequence tasks, such as machine translation.
 It utilizes the self-attention mechanism to capture long-range dependencies and improve parallelization, making it highly efficient and effective for processing sequential data.

+**Important Note:** The goal of this project is to provide a deep understanding of the Transformers architecture and its inner workings.
+So, it's mainly for educational purposes.
+You can fully understand the structure and working mechanism of this model here, and use the components I have implemented in your projects.

 ## Features

 - Implementation of the Transformer model from scratch in TensorFlow 2.